minio/minio-go/docs/API.md

 <a name="CopyObject"></a>
-### CopyObject(bucketName string, objectName string, objectSource string, conditions CopyConditions) error
+### CopyObject(bucketName, objectName, objectSource string, conditions CopyConditions) error

 Copy a source object into a new object with the provided name in the provided bucket.